When it comes to visiting a country, you must remember that you are a guest. And many things that seem "normal" to us might not be so elsewhere.

 "Don't drive without a helmet or a valid license, or worse, while drinking.
 In addition to the fine that hangs over your head, a traffic accident in Thailand usually ends dramatically: it must be said that Thais are crazy drivers and when they hit, they hit hard!"

 It's the same thing in France!
-So there is no reason to do otherwise and it seems obvious!
-However, when I see these young kéké (I don't see what else to call them) carefree, riding anyhow (especially on the southern islands), without helmets and even without a proper license, it exasperates me...
-And even ordinary tourists, probably just trying to "imitate" the Thais and "let loose", also tend to ride without helmets, sometimes as a family with their children, 3 on the scooter...
+So there's no reason to do otherwise, and it seems obvious!
+Yet when I see these reckless young guys (I don't know what else to call them) driving any old way (especially on the southern islands), without helmets and even without the proper license, it exasperates me…

-Good grief, but why would you wear a helmet at home and not here!?
-Stop trying to be "like them", you will certainly not be better perceived/appreciated...
-And because you are not at home, even if they do not always respect their laws, it is certainly not up to you, as a guest, to flout them!
+Stop trying to be "like them," you certainly won't be better perceived/appreciated...
+And because you're not at home, even if they don't always respect their laws, it's certainly not up to you, as a guest, to flout them!

-More generally, I would say that in terms of driving, there is worse than Thai driving in terms of "disorganization" (see in India or Vietnam), but Thailand unfortunately has a very high number of road deaths worldwide (sometimes at the top of the list, with a ratio of more than 35 deaths per 100 inhabitants, a sad record...) due to a fast and uninhibited driving style, especially motorcycles.
-And that represents a whopping 000 deaths per year!
-So tourists are also part of the lot, due to lack of experience and if not wearing a helmet...
+More generally, I would say that in terms of driving, there are worse than Thai driving in terms of "disorganization" (see India or Vietnam), but Thailand unfortunately has a very high number of road deaths worldwide (sometimes at the top of the list, with a ratio of more than 35 deaths per 100,000 inhabitants, a sad record…) due to a fast and reckless driving style, particularly motorcycles, so be careful!

 "Don't sunbathe topless!
 Such an initiative on your part would be very badly received by Thais (especially Thai women)."